Carisbrooke Castle

 The 14th century gate, from around the same time.
 (Piper)

-Carisbrooke inner gate Carisbrooke Castle inner gate
+Carisbrooke inner gate Carisbrooke Castle inner gateway about 1910

-The Inner Gateway, 1908 (Piper) The Inner Gateway, around 1910, showing cycles of visitors.(Tuck)
+The Inner Gateway, 1908 (Piper) The Inner Gateway, around 1910, showing cycles of visitors.
+(Tuck)

 During the English Civil War, King Charles I, the second Stuart King of England, after having met with two disastrous defeats, Marston Moor and Naseby surrendered and was imprisoned near Northampton and later Hampton Court.
 He fled to the Island after escaping from Hampton Court Palace.
 He sought refuge on the Isle of Wight, where he mistakenly thought he had a friend who had been made the Governor of Carisbrooke.
 He was greeted as a royal guest and later He was imprisoned at Carisbrooke, from where he was returned to London for execution.
 He was beheaded in 1649.
 During his imprisonment in Carisbrooke, King Charles tried to escape many times.
 He also tried to smuggle coded messages to friends on the mainland to try to gain allies with the Scots against his captors.